-The Contracting Authority for the Contract is: To be completed upon Contract award work in excess of or outside the scope of the Contract based on verbal or written requests or instructions from anybody other than the Contracting Authority.
+The Contracting Authority for the Contract is: To be completed upon Contract award

-Name:

-Title:
+ame:

+itle :

-Employment and Social Development Canada
+mployment and Social Development Canada

-Directorate:

-\ddress:

-Telephone:
+irectorate:

+ddress:

+elephone:

 -mail address:

 The Contracting Authority is responsible for the management of the Contract and any changes to the Contract must be authorized in writing by the Contracting Authority.
-The Contractor must not perform
+The Contractor must not perform work in excess of or outside the scope of the Contract based on verbal or written requests or instructions from anybody other than the Contracting Authority.

-7.5.2 Project Authority
+Request for Proposal: 100021561-A 7.5.2 Project Authority

-The Project Authority for the Contract is: To be completed upon Contract award

 Name:

 Title:

 Employment and Social Development Canada

 Address:

-Telephone: E-mail address:
+Telephone:

 E-mail address:

 The Project Authority is the representative of the department or agency for whom the Work is being carried out under the Contract and is responsible for all matters concerning the technical content of the Work under the Contract.
 Technical matters may be discussed with the Project Authority; however, the Project Authority has no authority to authorize changes to the scope of the Work.
 Changes to the scope of the Work can only be made through a contract amendment issued by the Contracting Authority.

 7.5.3 Contractor's Representative To be completed upon Contract award

-Name:

-Title:

-Company:

-Address:

-Telephone:

-E-mail address: